10 adorable words that don't exist in English - but should

 Language: Inuit

-This describes the feeling of anticipation that makes it go outside and check whether someone comes.
-It is an inuit word that causes you to ask yourself what is more moving: a lonely figure that is waiting in a winter wilderness, or a woman around 30 who is waiting in a tiny London apartment ...
+This describes the feeling of anticipation that makes you want to go outside and check if anyone is coming.
+It's an Inuit word that makes you wonder what's more poignant: a lone figure waiting in a wintry wilderness or a 30-something woman waiting in a tiny London apartment...

 6. Jayus